shakacode/react-webpack-rails-tutorial/README.md

 - Check out the [react_on_rails gem](https://github.com/shakacode/react_on_rails) for easy webpack integration.
 - If you came to here from the blog article, this example project has evolved.
 See [merged pull requests](https://github.com/shakacode/react-webpack-rails-tutorial/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged) and the [CHANGELOG.md](./CHANGELOG.md).

 An outdated full tutorial article behind of the motivation of this system can be found at: [Fast Rich Client Rails Development With Webpack and the ES6 Transpiler](http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/).
 Note, this source code repository is way ahead of the tutorial.
+Much has changed in the last 2 years!

 # NEWS
 We have not yet updated the `react_on_rails` gem generators for the following tasks, and we probably never will. *The tutorial* refers to this repo.
 The following changes have resulted in lots of differences for the webpack files and visual assets: